 The most efficient and effective way to ensure that software in advanced driver assistance systems are safe, secure, and reliable is to use a static analyzer — like Helix QAC.

 By using Helix QAC, you are to apply coding guidelines to verify that your software meets the necessary requirements.
 In addition, Helix QAC can also improve the quality of your software by:

 - Enforcing coding standards and detecting rule violations.

 - Accelerating code reviews and manual testing efforts.

 - Reporting on compliance over time and across product versions.

-See how Helix QAC can help you produce safe, secure, and reliable automotive software.
+See how Helix QAC can help you produce safe, secure, and reliable automotive embedded software.